JayantChoudhary25/Email_Sender_Nodemailer/README.md

 npm i nodemailer

+Send Mail using (Nodemailer and NodeJS)
-Send Mail using Nodemailer and NodeJS from Gmail
+Send Mail from Gmail